 Daylight savings is my thing.
 Last year I shared these suggestions in anticipation of the unofficial page-turner for the new season.

-To all my first-time homebuyers (or renters), my husband (or myself) or my adulting children remember to change your filters in your furnace as we head into the chilly months across most of the country.
+To all my first-time homebuyers (or renters), my husband (or myself), or my adulting children remember to change the waffle-looking filters in your furnace as we head into the chilly months across most of the country.

 PS Also remember to replace the 9-volt backup batteries in your smoke detectors).

-Replacing the filter is my gig (it must be the Realtor® in me).
-I bet Ted Lasso gets just as excited about furnace filters too!
+Replacing the filter is my gig (it must be the real estate agent in me) I bet Ted Lasso gets as excited as I do at the mention of furnace filters.

 I got you covered on the how-to and the install details.